Superbly analog-sounding Music Server that beats my long-standing reference in digital music playback

 No matter how you control it, playback is 100% Gapless.

-I use iPeng 8, which works even better than mPad. iPeng has many more features and user settings than mPad, so for inexperienced users, setup at first might be a little bit more complex than with mPad, but Evert of AudioAanZee is always available for advice, and if you’re in the Netherlands, he will carry the setup out for you and tell you all you need to know.
+I use iPeng 8, which works even better than mPad. iPeng has many more features and user settings than mPad, so for inexperienced users, set up at first might be a little bit more complex than with mPad, but Evert of AudioAanZee is always available for advice, and if you’re in the Netherlands, he will carry the setup out for you and tell you all you need to know.
 In use, iPeng is actually much more pleasing than mPad, offering several additional functions such as for example the possibility to browse recently imported music, shuffle by predefined genre(s), broken down into artist, album or by track, showing file format (WAV, FLAC mp3 etc.) for each track as well as showing all, and I mean ALL file properties on demand, showing artwork when browsing physical folders, and just having an overall more comprehensive interface that is customizable.
-For example: the playlist can be removed out of the screen when not needed, or be pinned to stay in place.
+For example, the playlist can be removed from the screen when not needed, or be pinned to stay in place.

 Above: playlist hidden